 - We encourage academic units to consider making the start date for new faculty members the first of a month.
 This allows for the new employee’s benefits to start the same day as their employment, instead of the employee having to wait until the next first of the month for their benefits to begin.

 - The offer letter should include this statement: "You are eligible for a generous benefits package as a University of Kentucky faculty member with diverse rewards, focusing on your total well-being.
 Benefit options include health, dental, and vision insurance.
 Employees receive term life insurance equal to their annual salary and may purchase additional amounts at favorable group rates.
 In the University retirement plan, the individual contribution of 5% of salary is matched by a 10% contribution by the university, with a 3-year vesting period.
 The university offers a variety of wellness and well-being programs.
 Additional information and updates to benefits can be found at: www.uky.edu/HR/benefits."

-- Statement on Vacation for 12-month Faculty members- Offer letters for full-time, 12-month faculty members should include this statement: "As a 12-month faculty member you receive 22 vacation days each year at the start of each fiscal year (prorated this first year based on your start date) to be used within the fiscal year."
+- Statement on Vacation for 12-month Faculty Members- Offer letters for full-time, 12-month faculty members should include this statement: "As a 12-month faculty member you receive 22 vacation days each year at the start of each fiscal year (prorated this first year based on your start date)."

 - Specify office, lab or other space assignment only if it is specifically negotiated.